| Appendix 5: Articles

 and rationing and cooperation with departments concerned and

+peasants.
 He also stressed the need to implement four-pillars system

 of paddy, sugarcane, cotton and beans and pulses starting

 from the Second Year of the Five Year Economic Plan.
+High technology is applied in model plot for 100 baskets

 of paddy per acre yield and urged peasants to help spread of